 What are the Side Effects of High Cholesterol in Men?

 In men, high cholesterol can damage sexual performance and decreases libido.
 High cholesterol and erectile dysfunction are two linked health conditions.
 Erectile dysfunction is the earliest symptom of high cholesterol in men.
+Heart problems are connected with high cholesterol levels.
+The accumulation of lipids, cholesterol, and other chemicals in and on the artery walls is known as atherosclerosis.
+The accumulation is known as plaque.
+Atherosclerosis can constrict the arteries and obstruct blood flow.
+The plaque may rupture and cause a blood clot.
+People with lower vitamin D levels are more likely to have high cholesterol levels.

 Are there treatments Available?

-There are manifold treatment options available for patients suffering from high cholesterol and erectile dysfunction.
-These treatments won’t interfere with your lipid lowering medications.
 Call your physicians at Boston Medical Group Telemedicine for appointment.
-They prescribe the best course of treatment for erectile dysfunction after thorough assessment.
-In some cases, Boston Medical Group Telemedicine can help patients resume their sexual performance in just one visit.
+They prescribe the best course of treatment for erectile dysfunction after thorough assessment to avoid complications and have a good night’s sleep.
+In some cases, Boston Medical Group Telemedicine can help patients resume their sexual performance in just one call.
 For further inquiries about the treatment for erection problems, call 1-800-337-7555.